 Don’t be discouraged.
 There are more options than you may know to continue accessing special needs services while homeschooling.
 We’ll cover state rules about special education funding for homeschooling students, along with links to other helpful homeschooling resources.

-To learn more about special education and school choice in Montana, including the process of special education, check out our post about special education.
+To learn more about special education and school choice in Montana, including the process of special education, check out our post about special education and our guide to the Special Needs Education Savings Account.

 What is an IEP?